vtex-apps/minicart/README.md

 | `enableQuantitySelector`    | `Boolean`  | Enable the quantity selector component                             |
 | `maxQuantity`               | `String`   | Define the maximum quantity of an item in cart                     |

-Also, you can configure the props of the product summary that is used in minicart.
+Also, you can configure the product summary that is used in minicart.
 See [here](https://github.com/vtex-apps/product-summary/blob/master/README.md#configuration) the Product Summary API.

 ### Styles API
 :construction: :construction: :construction: